 - Compression: Wrap the injured ankle with an elastic bandage.
 Be careful not to wrap the injury too tightly, and loosen if it becomes painful.

 - Elevation: Elevate your ankle above your heart to reduce swelling.
 Try propping your ankle on a pillow throughout the day and while sleeping.

 Over-the-counter pain relief or anti-inflammatory medications may also help pain, swelling and other symptoms.

 Ready for an Appointment?

-If you're experiencing signs or symptoms of ankle sprains & strains, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.
+If you're experiencing an ankle sprain or strain and your pain doesn't go away in a few weeks, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.